-How to Write a Journal: 6 Tips
+How to Write a Journal: 6 Tips to Get Started

 6 Tips for How to Write a Journal

 Now you know why journaling can be helpful.
 But how should you journal?
 It is very personal, and you should do what works best for you.
-But I will give you some tips to help you get started.
+But I will give you some tips to help you get started on a journaling practice.

 1. Choose your kind of journal